KirillMysnik/SP-MOTDPlayer2/readme.md

 ```python
 def stop_ws_transmission(self):
 ```
-Call this to manually abort WebSocket-communication.
+Call this to manually abort WebSocket communication.
 You can only call this method for WebSocket-instances of the Page.

 ```python